 By Luke Sklar and Amber Hudson

 This week anyone who clapped eyes on the news likely has the image of Kevin Ware’s snapped leg burned on their retinas.
 For.
 Ever.
-You can check it out here if you must, but consider yourself warned.
-The dangling leg, the grimace of pain, the reaction of the players on the bench, Ware on crutches post operation, the images tell an incredible story.
+The dangling leg, the grimace of pain, the reaction of the players on the bench, Ware on crutches post-operation, the images tell an incredible story.
 And Ware became a household name because of it.

 These dramatic stories, these visual episodes have become the lasting legacy of these talented athletes.
 It can easily happen to brands.
 Look at BP…forever defined by the horrible 2010 oil spill and the images of the environmental damage.
 Then there was Tylenol, Coke, McDonald’s, Tropicana (that packaging SNAFU was almost a career-ender).
 Their injuries will never be forgotten, but they have worked hard to make them merely a chapter in the brand’s history, not their legacy.
 So if your brand gets slammed to the ground it’s important to make sure what your brand stands for, and not the injury, is the lasting picture in your consumers’ mind.